mabyre/docs/README.md

 This site is Jeckyll because it has a configuration file named _config.yml in yamal ...

-How to really use Jekyll I lost the control 4 month ago I gave up the keyboard cause this was really hard to pass the deployment Error on error.
+How to really use Jekyll, I lost the control 4 month ago I gave up the keyboard cause this was really hard to pass the deployment, this was error on error again.

 I now want to know what I was missing.